The Secrets Of Airbnb's Successful Referral Program

 - Building trust with personalised emails by placing a picture of the referrer in the message.

 - Flexibility with payments - the total depends on the local currency and it is calculated via the base exchange rate.

 - Differentiation between rewards for guests and hosts (with the first receiving Travel Credits for future Airbnb bookings and the latter being rewarded with cash) which translated into bigger participation in the program as hosts by and large were not interested in receiving Travel Credits.

-All of these elements built a campaign that resulted in three times more bookings and sign ups than ever before.
+All of these elements allowed Airbnb to build a referral campaign that resulted in three times more bookings and sign ups than ever before.